lewd-labs/packages/README.md

 This repo is for the bot and its dependencies.
 I dont want to clutter the core code so im making this.

+Code is built in ts and then compiled to ts

 ### packages

 - Logger